thayer11/stacks-and-queues/README.md

 1. ... display *only* the 10 most recent messages a user posted, in the order they were posted?

-#### Stacks
+#### The Call Stack

-1. **The Call Stack**

- Most programming languages rely on something called the "call stack," especially for recursion.
-The call stack keeps track of function calls that are in the process of executing.
+ Many processors and programming languages rely on something called the "call stack," especially for recursion.
+The call stack keeps track of function calls that are in the process of executing and where each function should "return" to.
 When a function is called, it's `push`ed onto the call stack.
 When the function returns, it's `pop`ed off of the stack.
+Actual call stacks are a little more complex, but you can think of the call stack as just storing function calls.

  Here's a recursive `factorial` function: